FindMySchool LogoFindMySchool

 School uniform is compulsory and includes navy and red; current sixth form students wear sixth form-specific dress codes.
 Lunch is provided on site.
 Music tuition, school trips and specialist activities incur additional costs, which families should confirm directly with the school office.

 Oversubscription and distance.
 The school attracts significantly more applications than places available.
-Unless your address falls within the last distance offered (approximately 1.61 miles in recent years), securing a place cannot be assumed.
+Unless your address falls within the furthest distance at which a place was offered (approximately 1.61 miles in recent years), securing a place cannot be assumed.
 Distances vary annually, so verify with the admissions team before planning property decisions.

 Arts specialism requires genuine interest.
 While the arts focus is genuinely woven through the curriculum and pastoral life, the school is not solely for arts enthusiasts.
 However, pupils who are uncomfortable with drama, music and dance as core curriculum elements may find the school's culture at odds with their preferences.
 The school is not selective academically; pupil ability ranges from lower to higher achievement.